-If we think that you could benefit from our non-invasive, non-surgical treatment options, we’ll tell you.
+If we think that you could benefit from our non-invasive, non-surgical treatment options, such as High Intensity Laser Therapy, we’ll tell you.
 And if we can’t help you, we will tell you that too.

 You need to feel confident you’re making the best choice for your care.
 We encourage you to seek the input of more than one expert, ask a lot of questions, and explore a variety of treatment options to find the one that’s best for you.

 References: (1) QuantialMD and Robert M. Wachter, MD (2011) Physician Perspectives on Preventing Diagnostic Errors.
 Owen W. MacDonald.
 Referenced in “My Second Opinion” http://www.acatoday.org/content_css.cfm?CID=5145